 Fishing with a bobber

-If you are looking for the best technique for catching early spring crappie, use a bobber.
+Use a bobber if you are looking for the best technique for catching early spring crappie.
 These baits work better in deep water, but you can also use them in shallow waters to attract them.
 They like to feed near bottom structures and cover.
 These baits are also very effective in the post-spawn period when they are not yet fully grown.
 Using a bobber and using a slow, steady retrieve will get you more bites.

 Weather patterns in spring are incredibly variable, so you need to use a bobber when you are fishing for crappies.
 Early morning moisture can evaporate into the sky and become cloudy, while wind and rain can settle in overnight.
 This offers a great dynamic change in conditions for crappie.
 Water temperature is the key to successful fishing during this time, as it is the main factor in their movements and bites.